meteorwebcomponents/synthesis/README.md

 Q: Is it possible to use npm instead of bower for loading polymer and components

 Ans : Yes there is.
 Refer https://github.com/meteorwebcomponents/synthesis#using-polymer-from-npm-instead-of-bower

+Q: Can I use Polymer and blaze together?

+Ans: You can.
+If you want to use blaze along with synthesis use **[mwc:blaze-html-templating](https://github.com/meteorwebcomponents/blaze-html-templates)** . demo - [blaze+polymer](https://github.com/meteorwebcomponents/synthesis-demo/tree/blaze-polymer)

+Use blaze.html extension for blaze files.

+But there are some compatibility issue https://forums.meteor.com/t/polymer-meteor-support-with-meteor-webcomponents-packages/20536/30?u=aruntk

+Q: I love blaze's template level subscriptions and spacebars.
+I dont want to lose these feature when I port my app to polymer.
+Any help?

+Ans : In my experience I find nothing that polymer cannot do which blaze can.
+Polymer is very easy to learn and while porting your app you'll find yourself copy pasting most of your code.
+For every blaze function they have solutions in polymer.
+We have got you covered when it comed to meteor data and subscriptions (including template level subs) Refer [mixin](https://github.com/meteorwebcomponents/mixin) .